Vaginal Yeast Infections: Prevention and Treatment

 What do you need to know about Brexafemme®

-However, this medication would be an alternative treatment for a subgroup of non-pregnant and non-lactating women suffering from recurrent and azole resistant VVC.
+- This medication would be an alternative treatment for a subgroup of non-pregnant and non-lactating women suffering from recurrent and azole resistant VVC.
 Ongoing VVC symptoms, as discussed earlier, can be irritating for women.
-There are risks to consider with the current available treatments, especially when strong antifungals and/or prolonged use of azoles are required.
-This new medication would offer effective one-day treatment for their VVC.
-The recommended dose is 300 mg (two 150 mg tablets) twice a daily, 12 hours apart, with or without food, for one day.2

-The most common side effects of Brexafemme® were gastrointestinal symptoms, such as diarrhea, nausea, vomiting, abdominal pain, and also dizziness.2
+- The most common side effects of Brexafemme® were gastrointestinal symptoms, such as diarrhea, nausea, vomiting, abdominal pain, and also dizziness.

 Is Brexafemme® cost effective?